remarkjs/remark-directive/readme.md

 tools handle it, and where it’s displayed.
 When authors can read a guide on how to embed a tweet but are not expected to know the ins and outs of HTML or JavaScript.
+Directives don’t work well if you don’t know who authors content, what tools handle it, and where it ends up.
 Example use cases are a docs website for a project or product, or blogging tools and static site generators.